MediaMakers

 Email:

-Juliette is an intern for the MediaMakers team at the Center of Excellence for Women & Technology.
-She is a junior pursuing a double major in Studio Art and Biology.
+Juliette Albert is the Lead Intern for the MediaMakers team at the Center of Excellence for Women & Technology.

 Intern - Media Makers